dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 	<tbody>
 	<tr>
 		<td style="text-align: center;">U</td>
-		<td><i>Unsatisfactory</i>.
+		<td><b>Unsatisfactory</b>.
 Minimal progress was made that included relevant information.
 Alternatively, the student was unprepared.</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">I</td>
-		<td>Incomplete or in progress.
+		<td><b>Incomplete</b> or <b>In progress</b>.
 The student made an honest attempt at the problem but recognized a flaw that prevented them from being able to complete the problem during the presentation.
 Alternatively, the student reported on their current progress on a problem and attempted to convey where or why they are currently "stuck".</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">S</td>
-		<td><i>Satisfactory</i>.
+		<td><b>Satisfactory</b>.
 The student demonstrated an understanding of the problem and presented the key ideas.
 Perhaps some details were omitted or interesting mistakes were made.
 The presentation led to fruitful class discussion.</td>
 	</tr>
 	<tr>
 		<td style="text-align: center;">E</td>
-		<td><i>Exceptional</i>.
+		<td><b>Exceptional</b>.
 The presentation was flawless and the student demonstrated keen insight into the problem.</td>
 	</tr>
 	</tbody>
 </table>